Khyati2201/GStreamer-Plugins/README.md

 **autovideosink**

 *Description:* Automatically detects an appropriate video sink to use.
 It is done by scanning for elements with Sink" and "Video" in the class field of their element information.
+It is a sink element.

 ### Task 2: Capture data from camera and write it into an mp4 file